Q&A WITH OUR GUIDE FOR AMAZON RAINFOREST PHOTOGRAPHY WORKSHOPS

 With regards to wildlife photographer favourites, Paul Nicklen is at the top with his stunning sea lion photography.
-Myself and Paul were both some of the winners of the Wildlife Photographer of the year Competition by the Natural History Museum.
-Steve Bloom is also a wildlife photographer that has really taken my interest.
-When it comes to general photographers, Kevin Karter is my favourite photographer; I had studied him at college and his photographs are very powerful – though completely different to my own.
+Myself and Paul were both some of the winners of the Wildlife Photographer of the Year Competition by the Natural History Museum.
+Steve Bloom is also a wildlife photographer who has really taken my interest.
+When it comes to general photographers, Kevin Karter is my favourite photographer; I studied him at college and his photographs are very powerful – though completely different to my own.

 Any secret techniques you can reveal?